-Singer Trisha Yearwood has made a second career out of her down-home expertise in the kitchen, as a respected cookbook author and now the host of her own cooking show, “Trisha's Southern Kitchen,” on the Food Network.
-But it might surprise some to know she didn't actually start testing her cooking skills until she moved from Georgia to pursue her musical dreams.
+Trisha Yearwood has made a second career out of her down-home expertise in the kitchen, as a respected cookbook author and the host of her own cooking show, 'Trisha's Southern Kitchen,' on Food Network.
+But she didn't actually start testing her cooking skills until she moved from Georgia to pursue her musical dreams.

-Now Trisha fixes many of those recipes each Thanksgiving for her husband Garth Brooks and their family, and says that though they’ve added a dish or two to the menu over the years, there was “one constant” — her mom’s cornbread dressing.
-Trisha’s mom, Gwen, passed away last October, and was Trisha’s main inspiration in the kitchen, helping her co-write two of her cookbooks: “Georgia Cooking in an Oklahoma Kitchen: Recipes From My Family to Yours,” released in 2008, and “Home Cooking With Trisha Yearwood: Stories and Recipes to Share With Family and Friends,” which was published in 2010.
+Yearwood's mom Gwen, who passed away in October 2011, was the singer's main inspiration in the kitchen and even helped co-write two of her cookbooks, 'Georgia Cooking in an Oklahoma Kitchen: Recipes From My Family to Yours,' released in 2008, and 'Home Cooking With Trisha Yearwood: Stories and Recipes to Share With Family and Friends,' which was published in 2010.